Working with a winning PPC agency can help increase your search results visibility, boost your ROI, and more.

 You should also discuss what the agency needs from you and their expectations.
 Will they be partnering with you to strategize and execute, or simply providing recommendations for your team to carry out?
 When both sides communicate clearly, the partnership can proceed more smoothly.

-9. Prepare the right questions to ask potential PPC agencies
+9. Prepare strategic questions to ask potential PPC agencies

-When you schedule a phone or video call with a PPC service agency, make the best use of time by having a handful of specific questions ready.
+When you schedule a virtual or in-person interview with a PPC service agency, make the best use of time by having a handful of specific questions ready.
 The more pointed your questions, the less opportunity they’ll have to be vague or broad.

 - How would you make sure our leads are resulting in revenue for the company?